WSET Level 4

 To be able to enrol in the WSET Diploma in Wines program you must already hold the WSET Level 3 Award in Wines or WSET Level 3 Award in Wines and Spirits.

 After completing the WSET Level 3, you are certified for work within the wine industry.
 You have full knowledge and an understanding of viticulture/winegrowing (the cultivation and harvesting of grapes) along with the making of wine that you need to fully prepare you for becoming a Level 4 sommelier.
-Before completing Level 3, you have also enrolled in WSET Level 1 and WSET Level 2.

 Non-native English speakers are advised to have an IELTS score of 6.5 or equivalent (that means you have a good command of English, can understand the overall meaning in most situations, and cope with complex language, although you may make some mistakes).